Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #9: Tuna & Quinoa Bowl with Peas and Carrots

-You know that moment when your golden gives you those big, soulful eyes while you’re eating dinner?
-Like she’s personally offended you’re not sharing?
+You know, that moment when your golden gives you those big, soulful eyes while you’re eating dinner, as if you personally offended her by not sharing with her?

 Yeah.
 This one’s for her.